Back to the House Plant Index

 General Hibiscus Care Tips

 Water: During times when hibiscus is actively producing new leaves and flowers, they need more water than during times when there is no new growth appearing.
 They don’t want to dry out but neither do they want to sit in sopping wet.
 This is a bit tricky.
-I am currently soaking it through about once a week with a little dribble to top up in between.
-They will droop when they need water but it’s best not to let it get to that point.
-Dropping flower buds is a sign that it needs more water.
+I’ve found the best way to handle watering is to let the plant tell me when it’s thirsty.
+When I see a leaf or two begin to wilt I soak it immediately.
+I don’t recommend leaving it for days after it has wilted as that will stress the plant.

 Humidity: Hibiscus love humidity and keeping it high in southern Alberta with the furnace running is difficult.
 We do have a small humidifier on the other side of the room for the calathea, and I have the hibiscus sitting over a pebble tray as well.
-I believe it would love more humidity and that would likely help with the issues I’m having.
-The room is typically around 50% humidity.
-Aim for higher than that if you’re able.
+I believe it would love more humidity but the room is typically around 50% humidity and it seems to be doing well.